nirdjs/nirdjs/README.md

 ## Avoid setter callback hooks

 Notice, there is no `setCounter` function returned by the useValue hook.
-One of the distiguishing features of Inert is that your Component doesn't have to subscribe to the changes of the hooks.
+One of the distiguishing features of Nird is that your Component doesn't have to subscribe to the changes of the hooks.

 You can update Atom value by simple functions.